A108II/LINKED-LIST-EXPLAINED/Linked_List.md

 - We need to start from the head and iterate through the list to reach the index 3
 - Here we need the 2nd index point to the item that the index 3 is points to
 - In a sense we set the pointer of the 2nd item to point to the same item the the index 3 pointer is pointing to
-- Once this is done, we remove the 3rd index
+- Once this is done, we remove the 3rd node
 - The big O here is `O(n)`, because we have to iterate through items

 ### Finding and item in a linked list